alex-lechner/CarND-TrafficSignClassifier-P2/README.md

 The first four images were classified correctly which might be because of the clear combination between the symbol and the shape of the traffic sign.
 The "no entry" sign for example is clearly unique and there isn't really a similar traffic sign which makes it easier for the CNN to classify it.
 The last image might be difficult to classify because the traffic sign is cropped and the "bicycles crossing" label might not have had enough images to train or the train images were either too different or not similar enough to my provided image.
 If we search for "bicycles crossing traffic sign" we can see that there are many different variations of that sign: yellow squares, red-white triangles or sometimes with stick figures included.
 Also what's interesting to note on the "bicycles crossing"-sign are the top 5 largest probabilities:
-1. Ahead only
+1. No passing
-2. Turn right ahead
+2. No passing for vehicles over 3.5 metric tons
-3. No passing for vehicles over 3.5 metric tons
+3. Speed limit (60km/h)
-4. Road work
+4. Ahead only
-5. No passing
+5. Vehicles over 3.5 metric tons prohibited

 Here are the results of the prediction: